epfl-ada/ada-2022-project-abracadabra/website/_includes/story.md

 What tripped us at first was that the clusters look a lot like the gaming and news/politics divide.
 This is actually just because there are a lot more gaming channels than news channels, and they are for the most part English speaking.
 For the news channels, there tends to be only a few per country and their number tends to grow with the size of the population.
 This means that the top 200 most subscribed news/politics channels is dominated by countries with a lot of people, such as India and Pakistan.

-Because we still want to find out if gaming YouTubers have a political lean, and that most of the top 200 speak English, we need to filter these non-English channels out.
+Because we still wanted to find out if gaming YouTubers have a political lean, and that most of the top 200 speak English, we needed to filter these non-English channels out.
 We did not find any good way of doing this before the clustering, as some videos have English titles and descriptions, but speak in another language.
 Therefore we decided to use our clusters to filter them out, and restart the process with only the right cluster.
-We also make sure to filter out the disconnected channels.
+We also made sure to filter out the disconnected channels.

 ## Recursive clustering